 Today, many homes are designed with the more-casual open floor plans.
-Open floors give a pleasant feeling and make your living space look and feel larger.
+Open floors, according to this Dallas Paving Contractor, give a pleasant feeling and make your living space look and feel larger.
 It is quite easy to fall in love with an open floor plan.
 It presents you endless opportunities when it comes to decorating and furnishing the space.

 However, this doesn’t necessarily mean that open floor plans are easy to decorate.
 In fact, it can be pretty challenging to find the right décor and accessories, the appropriate paint colours, as well as the right furniture to blend the spaces.

 In the light of that, we present you 3 valuable tips to help you design and decorate the open floor plans in your home.

 Before you embark on furnishing and decorating your open floor, you should take the time to think about how you intend to utilize the space.
 If you want it to be a dining area, for instance, you will certainly want to buy a dining table and chairs.